Living with a Garmin:

 Living with a Garmin: Declutter the Page Sequence

-Living with a Garmin: Living with Metroguide Maps
+Living with a Garmin: Living with Mapsource Maps

 Living with a Garmin: Waypoint Naming (for direct-style routes)